mariatarasenko/start/README.md

+# This is start of my pag&scss&js projects.

-To work with this project, you should have installed
+###To work with this project, you should have installed

-npm 5
+1. npm (last version)
-  gulp-cli
+2. gulp-cli

-How to install this project
+###How to install this project

-clone this repo
+1. clone this repo
-  npm i
+2. npm i
-  gulp
+3. gulp